RichardDorsett/richarddorsett.github.io/_posts/2020-01-02-supervision-of-designated-safeguarding-leads-in-primary-schools-.md

     ]
   </p>
 </div>
-This trial aims to establish whether providing a social worker to supervise Designated Safeguarding Leads (DSLs) in secondary schools affects the quality of referrals to social services .
-The evaluation comprises a randomised control trial, along with an implementation and process evaluation and analysis of costs.
+This programme of randomised trials aims to establish whether providing a social worker to supervise Designated Safeguarding Leads (DSLs) in schools affects the quality of referrals to social services .
+The first trial (completed) focused on primary schools in Bolton (see [protocol](https://osf.io/gw56u/)).
+Subsequent (ongoing) trials extend this to secondary schools in Greater Manchester ([protocol](https://whatworks-csc.org.uk/research-project/supervision-for-designated-safeguarding-leads-scale-up/)) and to primary schools in 10 local authorities across England.
 ## Outputs
 Stokes, L., Manzoni, C., Runge, J., Xu, L. and Dorsett, R. (2019) [Safeguarding the safeguards -- A case for more support in schools](https://www.niesr.ac.uk/blog/safeguarding-safeguards-%E2%80%93-case-more-support-schools), NIESR blog